OpenTermsArchive/contrib-versions/Runescape/Privacy Policy.md

 If you are a California resident, you may submit free of charge, but not more than twice in a 12-month period, a verifiable request for the following information:

 *   The specific pieces of personal information we have about you;
-*   The categories of personal information we have collected or disclosed for a business purpose about you within the last 12 months. please note that Jagex will never sell your data;
+*   The categories of personal information we have collected or disclosed for a business purpose about you within the last 12 months.
 *   The categories of sources from which the personal information was collected. and
 *   The categories of third parties to whom the information was disclosed for a business purpose or otherwise shared.